> Presentation Guidelines

 The Program Chairs strongly recommend that multiple institutions be represented in panels and symposia, including representation of multiple independent research projects (as opposed to a series of presentations drawn from a single data source or close group of collaborators).
 It is also acceptable for a given presentation within a symposium to integrate multiple studies and findings.
 We also prioritize presentations which incorporate presenters at multiple career stages (i.e., a mix of students and senior presenters), as well as reaching out to individuals whose discipline may be under-represented at ISTSS (e.g., economic, public policy, etc.).
 Furthermore, we have a strong interest in panels and symposia which “reach across the aisle.”
 We would like to create a social norm that it is acceptable to reach out to colleagues whose positions and interpretations of data differ significantly from your own.
 Presenting a broad range of views and opportunity for diverse perspectives are instrumental to the health of the society.

 - Pre-Meeting Institute (PMI)

 Institutes are full or half day sessions that provide opportunities for intensive training on topics integral to the conference program, presented by leaders in the field.
 Submissions must specify the level of presentation (introductory, intermediate, or advanced) and summarize the evidence for the material to be presented.
 Priority will be given to courses that present material for which there is clear empirical support.

-Session that includes a group of 3-4 sequential presentations, each related to the overall theme of the symposium.
+Session that includes a group of 4 sequential presentations, each related to the overall theme of the symposium.
 Submission includes a brief outline of the overall submission topic, along with separate submission of the component parts of the symposium.
-In symposia, where there are fewer than 4 presenters, the program chairs may add a single paper submission addressing a similar theme.
+All symposia should, at the time of submission, include data which has not yet been published.